kube-vip/kube-vip/testing/e2e/README.md

     * This causes leader election to occur
 * Attempts to connect to the control plane using the VIP
     * The new leader will need send ndp advertisements before this can succeed within a timeout

+## Prometheus metrics helpers

+The E2E build also provides helpers for checking the metrics endpoint from inside a kind node. `ScrapeMetrics` executes `curl` against `http://127.0.0.1:2112/metrics` and parses the result into a label-aware sample map.
+The helpers are compiled only with the `e2e` build tag and do not change the normal test suite.

+Use `MetricValue` when a label selector should match one series; its second return value is the number of matching series.
+Use `SumMetric` or `MaxMetric` when a selector intentionally matches multiple series. `CounterDelta` compares two scrapes of one counter, while `EventuallyMetric` and `ConsistentlyMetric` provide Gomega polling assertions. `MetricStable` checks that a value remains unchanged across samples separated by a caller-selected gap, which is useful for detecting leaked loops after a fault.

+The metrics-enabled tests require kube-vip to expose port `2112` in the kind node and require `curl` in the node image.
+Keep metric assertions focused on stable behavior and use label selectors instead of depending on the ordering of Prometheus samples.